hashicorp/consul/middleware/rewrite/README.md

 ### `EDNS0_LOCAL`

 This has two fields, code and data.
 A match is defined as having the same code.
-Data may be a string, or if it starts with `0x` it will be treated as hex.
+Data may be a string or a variable.

+* A string data can be treated as hex if it starts with `0x`.
 Example:

 ~~~
 rewrite edns0 local set 0xffee 0x61626364